8.6 Graph Legends

 - To show or hide the legend background:

-- Right-click on the legend object and choose Properties from the shortcut menu.
+- Double-click on the legend object to open the Legend dialog box.
 Click the Frame tab and set Frame to None, Box, Shadow or Marble.
 Optionally, set Fill Color, Border Color, etc. If you set a background color, you may want to clear the White Out box on the Text tab.

 - To modify thickness or color of the line around the legend object (Frame = Box or Shadow):

 - Click to select the legend object.
 Use the Line/Border Color button on the Style toolbar to edit line color.
 Use the Line/Border Width list to set the line width.
-Alternately, use the controls on the Properties dialog Frame tab to modify Border Width and Color.
+Alternately, use the controls on the Legend dialog's Frame tab to modify Border Width and Color.

 - Select the legend object, then drag one of the green handles.